nodejs/node/COLLABORATOR_GUIDE.md

 whether your change is breaking.
 If you think your patch can be backported, please feel free to include that information in the PR thread.

-#### Who is doing the backporting?

-The current plan is for commits to cherry pick into a staging branch (e.g. v4.x-staging), which can be done by anyone.
-The preference would be for the individual landing the commit on master to backport to staging branches if it is appropriate.
+Several LTS related issue and PR labels have been provided:

+* `lts-watch-v4.x` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v4.x-staging` branch.
+* `lts-watch-v0.10` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v0.10-staging` branch.
+* `lts-watch-v0.12` - tells the LTS WG that the issue/PR needs to be considered for landing in the `v0.12-staging` branch.
+* `land-on-v4.x` - tells the release team that the commit should be landed in a future v4.x release
+* `land-on-v0.10` - tells the release team that the commit should be landed in a future v0.10 release
+* `land-on-v0.12` - tells the release team that the commit should be landed in a future v0.12 release

+Any collaborator can attach these labels to any PR/issue.
+As commits are landed into the staging branches, the `lts-watch-` label will be removed.
+Likewise, as commits are landed in a LTS release, the `land-on-` label will be removed.

+Collaborators are encouraged to help the LTS WG by attaching the appropriate `lts-watch-` label to any PR that may impact an LTS release.

 #### How is an LTS release cut?

 When the LTS working group determines that a new LTS release is required, selected commits will be picked from the staging branch to be included in the release.
 This process of making a release will be a collaboration between the LTS working group and the Release team.